AlmostEfficient/transfer-fee-demo/README.md

 # transfer-fee-demo
 Create a token that has a transfer fee on every transfer using Javascript!
-Uses the transfer fee extension on the Token-22 program.
-Look at all the headings in this readme, there's helpful stuff in here.
+Uses the transfer fee extension on the Token-22 program. **Look at all the headings in this readme, they will answer your questions.**

-## Setup - Node.js, pnpm, git
+## Setup requirements - Node.js, pnpm, git
+- Latest version of [Node.js](https://nodejs.org/en/download/) installed.
+- `pnpm` for installing dependencies, get it [here](https://pnpm.js.org/en/installation).
-Make sure you have the latest version of [Node.js](https://nodejs.org/en/download/) installed.
-Clone or download this repository and navigate to the directory in your terminal.
-I recommend using pnpm to install dependencies, get it [here](https://pnpm.js.org/en/installation).
-Then run `pnpm install` to install dependencies.
+- Clone or download this repository and navigate to the directory in your terminal.
+- Run `pnpm install` to install dependencies.

+## Usage
+Run scripts using `node <script-name>`.

+- `create-token.js`: Creates a new token with the transfer fee extension.
+You can configure `decimals`, `feeBasisPoints` (fee percentage), and `maxFee` (maximum fee to collect on transfers).
+- `mint-and-transfer.js`: Mints 10 tokens and transfers them to a generated account.
+You can configure which account to send the tokens to.
+- `withdraw-tokens.js`: Withdraws tax from holders' token accounts to the recipient address saved in the mint and transfer script.
+You can configure which account to send the tokens to.

+Run each script in order, starting with `create-token.js`.

 ## I don't understand _______
 You're gonna be fine!
 We'll be doing this on the devnet, which is a test network that doesn't use real money.
 You don't need to understand how *everything* works, just try to figure out what you're doing at a high level. (i.e. wtf is a keypair?)